-(i) The principal amount and the interest due thereon remaining unpaid to any supplier covered under MSMED Act: As at March 31, 2023 As at March 31, 2022 - Principal amount - Interest thereon (ii) The amount of interest paid by the buyer in terms of section 16, of the MSMED Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year 8.55 - - .° (iii) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act - - (iv) The amount of interest accrued and remaining unpaid at the end of each accounting year - - (v) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the MSMED Act, 2006 - -
+As at March 31, 2023 As at March 31, 2022 (a) The principal amount and the interest due thereon remaining unpaid to any supplier at the end of each accounting year 10.33 - (b) interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 and the amount of payment made to the supplier beyond the appointed day - - (c) interest due and payable for the year of delay in making payment other than the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006 - - (d) interest accrued and remaining unpaid (e) further interest remaining due and payable even in the succeeding years for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development - -

-Due to Micro, Small and Medium Enterprises have been determined to the extent such parties have been identified on the baisi of information collected by the management.
-This has been relied upon by the auditor.
+Dues to Micro and Small Enterprises have been determined to the extent such parties have been identified on the basis of information collected by the Management.
+This has been relied upon by the auditors.